bplmaps/lmec-main-site/content/articles/mapping-denmark.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x059cb25h/full/,1200/0/default.jpg" >}}

 While the titular topic of this 1870 map is “Berlin and its defenses,” this unique bird’s eye perspective gives an excellent window into the geographic relationship between Denmark, Germany, and the Scandinavian countries.
-With its complicated structure of peninsulas and islands dividing the North Sea from the Baltic Sea, Denmark has always been played a key role in the geopolitics of northern Europe.
+With its complicated structure of peninsulas and islands dividing the North Sea from the Baltic Sea, Denmark has always played a key role in the geopolitics of northern Europe.
 Maritime traffic from important cities like St. Petersburg, Gdańsk, and Lübeck must pass through one of three passages: the Øresund near Copenhagen (labeled here as “The Sound”), the Great Belt separating the island of Zealand from Funen, or the Little Belt separating Funen from the Jutland peninsula.
 During the climatological period known as the [Little Ice Age](https://en.wikipedia.org/wiki/Little_Ice_Age), the Swedish army was able to [cross the Little Belt when it froze in 1658](https://www.jstor.org/stable/26219050?seq=1), setting up the siege described in the first map and offering an early example of how the global climate system can impact political conflicts.

 <a href="https://collections.leventhalmap.org/search/commonwealth:x059cb247" class="btn btn-primary-outline">See this map in our collections portal</a>